apcor/learn_web/README.md

 - ### Current weather summary
 By using the [Weather API](https://www.worldweatheronline.com/developer/api/) we are pulling a JSON-response containing weather info for *Moscow, Russia* and output current temperature and 'feels-like' temperature.

+Using [Bootstrap](https://getbootstrap.com/docs/5.2/getting-started/introduction/) template, `index.html` page was created to accomodate not only weather but other info in column sections.

+- ### Python.org news
+Parsing Python.org [Latest News page](https://www.python.org/blogs/) and using [Beautiful Soup](https://pypi.org/project/beautifulsoup4/) library we recreated the Latest News widget on our page alongside the weather information.